Entry requirements for Indonesia

 The first stop of the day will be at the Ulun Danu Beratan Temple, which stands out for its incredible location.
 The temple is located on the shores of Lake Beratan, in the town of Bedugul.
 It is dedicated to Dewi Danu, goddess of water, rivers and lakes.

 Apart from the wonderful natural surroundings, the most remarkable place in the temple is the sanctuary with the 11-tiered roof.
 Apart from strolling through the enclosure and observing this striking construction, you can rent a boat and take a walk on the lake.

 Hours: 7:00h – 19:00h.

 A little further north of the temple, you will find Handara Gate.
-These typical Balinese gates are the entrance to a resort and gold club.
-The place does not have much historical or cultural interest but it must be admitted that it is beautiful.
-For this reason, many tourists decide to make a short stop to observe the giant gate up close and take a photo.
+These typical Balinese gates are the entrance to a resort and golf club.
+The place does not have much historical or cultural significance, but it is beautiful.
+For this reason, many tourists decide to make a short stop to observe the giant gate up close and take photos.

 Price: 30.000 IDR.

 Once you finish visiting Handara Gate, it’s time to follow the path further north.
 Before long, you’ll find yourself circling Lake Buyan.
 On this road, there are many viewpoints where you can stop and enjoy the views of the lake.
 I recommend that you continue until you reach Hidden Hills Wanagiri.
 Here you will find several swings and attractions where you can take a good photo to remember.
 You have to pay an entrance fee.

 If you’d rather save some money, you can stop at the “Twin Lake View” viewpoint, located between Lake Buyan and Lake Tamblingan.
 Another option is to stop at a cafeteria or warung and have a drink while you appreciate the landscape.